-The School of Arts and Media has a 'world-leading' reputation for its research and innovation activity in the last Research Assessment Exercise (RAE 2008).
+The School of Arts & Media has a world-leading reputation for its research and innovation activity.
 At MediaCityUK, we are now engaging in cross-disciplinary research and further developing our profile of working with those engaged in shaping the creative and media economy.

 - Communication, Cultural and Media Studies Research Centre (CCM)

 - Centre for Media, Art & Design Research and Engagement (MADRE)

 We actively work with staff from across the University and play a leading role in the key theme of Media, Creative Economy and Digital Technology.
 Our cross-school, collaborative approach allows us to tackle research problems in conjunction with external partners.
 With significant international partnerships and EU research funding, we are also working globally.

 With well over 100 postgraduate students from the UK, Europe, African countries, Iran, Malaysia, China, Saudi Arabia and the United States, our PhD students are exceptionally diverse and informative, and are integral to the daily life of the school.

 If you would like to know more about research in the School of Arts & Media please contact Professor Karl Dayson (email@example.com), Associate Dean of Research and Innovation, or one of our Research Centre Heads via their Centre websites.